Trump: Catching COVID-19 a 'Blessing in Disguise' Because of Regeneron

 — Donald J. Trump (@realDonaldTrump) October 7, 2020

 The president said that when he went to Walter Reed Hospital, he asked his doctors about taking Regeneron’s drug to treat COVID-19.
 The company provided the drug to Trump in response to a compassionate use request from his doctors.
 The drug is an antibody cocktail called REGN-COV2.
+The drug has not been approved by the Food and Drug Administration although it is in a phase three trial that began in July.

 “I went in, I wasn’t feeling so hot, and within a very short period of time then they gave me Regeneron … I think this was the key … It was like unbelievable, I felt good immediately,” Trump said.